InvictusNavarchus/ytmusic-anti-afk/README.md

 > **Website Changes Can Break the Script:** This script relies on YouTube Music's current HTML structure.
 Future website updates might change element IDs or classes, which could stop the script from working correctly.

 > [!IMPORTANT]
 > **Log Storage Limits:** Logs are saved using your userscript manager (`GM_setValue`).
-This storage isn't unlimited and could be cleared by browser settings, extension updates, or manual actions.
+While userscripts managers generally apply for `unlimitedStorage` permission, we shouldn't rely on it.
+The data could be cleared by userscript removal, uninstalling extension, or other manual actions.
 Export logs periodically if you need a permanent record.